Free & Online Gratuity Calculator UAE 2025 (MOHRE Updated)

 Types of Employment Contracts in UAE

-Your gratuity depends on the contract you signed.
-The Gratuity Calculator UAE uses the exact rules from the UAE Labour Law to calculate each contract type.
+There are two types of employment contracts in UAE.
+The Gratuity Calculator UAE uses the exact rules from the Labour Law to calculate each contract type.
 Each contract has a different structure, so knowing your category is important.

 Limited Contract